 Bourdain writes that Mary was eventually identified as the carrier but refused to accept it.

 Bourdain is proud of the fact that Mary stood up to the powers-that-be believing quite rightly that she was not sick so how on earth could she make anyone else sick?

-Caught again she was returned to the island never to depart -- though never convicted of a crime.
-Dr. John Cahill, father of New York famed physician Kevin Cahill, looked after her at the sanitarium there for many years, Somehow Bourdain writes she saved enough money to leave generous donations in her will to those who helped her.
+Caught again, she was returned to the island never to depart -- though never convicted of a crime.
+Dr. John Cahill, the father of New York famed physician Dr. Kevin Cahill, looked after her at the sanitarium there for many years, Somehow Bourdain writes she saved enough money to leave generous donations in her will to those who helped her.

 Bourdain loved the fire in Mary, the refusal to knuckle, the escapes, the sheer anarchy of it all.
 They were kindred spirits in many ways, so it is hardly surprising that he spoke so warmly of her in his book.
 Somewhere in the wild blue yonder, they are sharing an exotic meal together, this time prepared by Bourdain!